timotejroiko/astrobot-docs/README.md

 A fully featured Astrology software for Discord!
 Astrobot can create a variety of astrological charts and supports a vast array of possibilities.
 Its features include:

-* Planets, Stars, Asteroids, Arabic Parts, Comets, Artificial Sattelites, and more
+* Planets, Stars, Asteroids, Arabic Parts, Comets, Artificial Satellites, and more
 * Tropical, Sidereal and Draconic zodiacs
 * Geocentric, Topocentric and Heliocentric
 * 20+ House Systems and 40+ Ayanamsas